Plan9-Archive/plan9ants/doc/them.9gridchan.org/vultr.md

 ## using the ANTS environment ##

 In addition to standard Plan 9, the ANTS namespace and tools are available.
-You can cpu or drawterm in to the boot namespace on port 17060.
+You can rcpu or drawterm in to the boot namespace on port 17060.
 (If using drawterm, add the -B flag).
 To move into the main environment from there:

 	rerootwin -f boot
 	service=con
 	. $home/lib/profile
 	webfs

 You can also access  the early namespace by attaching hub to /srv/hubfs.
-It can be convenient to import the early namespace exportfs listener (port 17027) from another machine also.
+It can be convenient to rimport the early namespace rcpu/exportfs listener (port 17060) from another machine also.